 This problem becomes progressively more challenging as the team size grows.
 Issue trackers, JIRA boards, pull requests are useful tools designed to solve this problem in the realm of software development, but we need something analogous to that for ML model development too.

-Managing the lifecycle of a Machine Learning model with MLops
+Managing the lifecycle of a Machine Learning model with MLOps

 Machine learning model management can be thought of as a part of a broader framework called MLOps.
-So before we go into the details of model management, let’s look into details of MLOps.
+So before we go into the details of model management, let’s look into the details of MLOps.

 MLOps can be thought of as a collection of principles, practices, and technologies that help to increase the efficiency of machine learning workflows.